 Because it truly IS a privilege to hustle so hard to acquire and display material possessions to impress the Joneses.
 Those who actually have to hustle hard to keep a room over their heads or feed themselves would probably choose to not have to.
 I can speak from experience, coming from food-stamp origins and realizing the burden of extreme wealth mostly from the sidelines of my clients’ lives.

-The current patriarchal paradigm oversimplifies complex conversations around privilege and power and identity politics and urges people toward endless struggle striving to have something that, for most of them, is actually an unreachable goal.
+The current patriarchal paradigm oversimplifies complex conversations around privilege and power and identity politics and urges people toward endless struggle striving to have something that, for most of them, is actually an undesired goal.
 Depending on you are, of course.

 Because the truth is, no matter how much you have, without gratitude and humility and self-confidence, it will never feel like enough.
 And the more you have, the greater the burden becomes to perpetuate it to prove yourself and no amount of wealth, fame or material possessions neither solidifies peace of mind nor prevents illness, disease or death.
 Steve Jobs, for one, taught us that.
 We focus on his climb and success but don’t hear as much how he regretted it all in his final days.